c3lang/c3-web/docs/language-common/attributes.md

 ### `@tag(name, value)`

-*Used for: function, macro, user-defined type, struct/union/bitstruct member, global, local variables*
+*Used for: function, macro, function parameters, user-defined type, struct/union/bitstruct member, global, local variables*

 Adds a compile time tag to a type, function or member which can be retrieved at compile time using reflection: `::has_tag(..)` and `::get_tag(...)`.